Sinful (film)

 Sinful (Spanish: El pecador) is a 1965 Mexican film.
-It was the last film in which Pina Pellicer acted and was released after her death one year before on 4 December 1964.
+It was the last film in which Pina Pellicer acted and was released after her death the previous year.

 Plot

 Mario, a law professor at the UNAM, known for his impeccable ethics, professionalism, widower and father of Irma, rejects the constant flirtations that his young student Lidia proposes to him.
-At a surprise party that his daughter throws for his birthday, he ends up getting drunk and goes straight to a cabaret where he falls in love with a prostitute named Olga, who is in a “toxic relationship” with his pimp and also drug trafficker, César Domínguez.
+At a surprise party that his daughter throws for his birthday, he ends up getting drunk and goes straight to a cabaret where he falls in love with a prostitute named Olga, who is in a “toxic relationship” with her pimp and also drug trafficker, César Domínguez.
 On the other hand, her friend Sonia, also a prostitute, lies to a man named Víctor telling him that she is a nurse so that he does not leave her.
 Both women develop a love story with their respective lover, while trying to get out of prostitution and crime.